NOUSguide/Coding-Conventions/Cocoa iOS+Mac.markdown

 All Apple types should be used over primitive ones.
 For example, if you are working with time intervals, use `NSTimeInterval` instead of `double` even though it is synonymous.
 This is considered best practice and makes for clearer code.

 ## Spacing
-Code shall be indented by 4 spaces.
+Code shall be indented by 4 (Tabs) spaces, as per Xcode's default.
 If you want to wrap a long line of code then make sure it is colon aligned per Xcode’s formatting.
 Keywords such as if, while, do, switch, etc. should have a space after them.
 Wasted vertical space should be avoided, there should not be more than one empty line.

 ```objective-c
 // long method name calling convention